 Nike Astroworld Granny’s Ranch

-Meet Granny’s Ranch, a totally lit activation pairing scarecrows, tractors, with dozens of oversized sculptures and colorful basketballs designed by Houston’s budding young artists.
-This was no ordinary ranch, this rustic activation sported a three-tiered cactus basketball hoop where guests could get their game on, or catch airtime while completing a pass for a fun photo op.
-Instagram was aflutter as sneakerheads snapped selfies in front of the enormous sculpted Cactus Jack Air Force 1 patchworked shoe in advance of its release.
+Step into Nike’s Granny’s Ranch, a totally lit activation that paired scarecrows and tractors, with dozens of oversized sculptures designed by Houston’s budding young artists.
+This was no ordinary ranch, this rustic environment sported a three-tiered cactus basketball hoop where guests could get their game on, or catch airtime while completing a pass for a fun photo op.
+Instagram was aflutter as sneakerheads snapped selfies in front of an enormous sculpted Cactus Jack Air Force 1 patchworked shoe in advance of its release.
 Not only did it honor Travis Scott’s country upbringing and his love of Houston sports, it brought the community together through its sports-inspired artwork designed by local kids.